silverstripe/silverstripe-search-service/docs/en/usage.md

 `auto_dependency_tracking` in the `IndexConfiguration` class and allow the document to compute its own dependencies through ORM introspection and querying.

+## The Indexer service

+For simplicity, all indexing requests, whether a single record from a CMS save or thousands of records as part of a bulk indexing task or job, get routed through the `Indexer` service.
+This class is responsible for batching documents, removing those which should not be in the index, and tracking dependencies, if enabled.

+The class is architected similarly to a queued job.
+It has a `processNode()` method where the work is done for a given set of documents, along with a `finished()` method that returns true when the task is complete.

+The `Indexer` class spawns new instances of itself for recursive patterns such as dependencies, so the number of nodes it must process is non-deterministic.

 ## More information

 * [Configuration](configuration.md)